pluribus-one/mdr-ra/README.md

   upgrade procedures.

 * The operating system will be configured to install automatic security upgrades from the official Ubuntu Linux repositories.

+> [!WARNING]
-Automatic reboots won't be activated in order to avoid possible service disruptions, but server administrators are advised to restart the system regularly to ensure kernel security updates are effective.
+> Automatic reboots won't
+> be activated in order to avoid possible service disruptions, but server
+> administrators are advised to restart the system regularly to ensure kernel
+> security updates are effective.

 * The Docker-based containerization solution has been replaced with a [Podman](https://podman.io/)-based equivalent specification, in order to